Kelly Brown Douglas: Academic career

 At the start of her academic career, Douglas found a position as Assistant Professor of Religion at Edward Waters College in Jacksonville, Florida.
 However, she soon accepted an offer to teach at the Howard University School of Divinity, where she was Associate Professor of Theology from 1987 to 2001.
 In addition to teaching, Douglas contributed to the development of womanist theological discourse through her writings.
 While at Howard, she published her first two books: Black Christ, in 1993, and Sexuality and the Black Church, in 1998.
 Her most well known work, Sexuality and the Black Church, is considered to be the first book to openly address the issue of homophobia in the Black Church from a womanist perspective.

 In 2001, Douglas left Howard to join the religion department at Goucher College, a small liberal arts college in Baltimore.
 As the Elizabeth Connolly Todd Distinguished Professor of Religion, and later the Susan B. Morgan Professor of Religion, she taught at Goucher for six years, and still retains professor emerita status.
 She continued writing and publishing, completing three additional books, as well as numerous articles and book chapters.
-Stand Your Ground: Black Bodies and the Justice of God was written by Douglas in response to the death of Trayvon Martin, and analyzes the "systemic failure to hold individuals accountable for racist aggression and murder."
+She wrote Stand Your Ground: Black Bodies and the Justice of God in response to the death of Trayvon Martin.
+The book analyzes the "systemic failure to hold individuals accountable for racist aggression and murder."

 In 2018, she became the inaugural dean for Episcopal Divinity School at Union Theological Seminary.
-She is the first African-American woman to head a seminary affiliated with the Episcopal Church.
+She is the first African-American woman to lead a seminary affiliated with the Episcopal Church.

+In 2024, she became a non-residential honorary Anglican Communion Canon at Newcastle Cathedral, being the first to do so.

 Ecclesiastical ministry

-For twenty years, Douglas served as an associate priest at the Holy Comforter Episcopal Church in Washington, DC.
-Then, in 2017, she joined the staff of the Washington National Cathedral as the Canon Theologian.
-In this role, she helped lead discussions on current issues with the congregation, providing theological background and interpretation.
-In 2015, a controversy emerged over two stained glass windows in the Cathedral that honored Andrew "Stonewall" Jackson and Robert E. Lee.
+Douglas served as an associate priest at the Holy Comforter Episcopal Church in Washington, DC, for two decades until 2017, when she joined the staff of the Washington National Cathedral as the Canon Theologian.
+In this role she helped lead discussions on current issues with the congregation, providing theological background and interpretation.
+In 2015, a controversy emerged over two stained glass windows in the cathedral that honored Andrew Jackson and Robert E. Lee.
 Douglas was part of a task force assigned to study the issue and make recommendations on what to do with the windows.
 In 2017, after two years of discussions among the cathedral worshipping community, the cathedral chapter voted to remove the windows.

 In 2019, Douglas preached at the consecration of Kimberly Lucas as bishop of the Episcopal Diocese of Colorado.
 Lucas is the first woman bishop and first African-American bishop in the diocese.

 Family

-Douglas is married to Lamont Douglas, and they have one son, Desmond.